A Down to Earth Interview with Managing Attorney Deborah Goldberg

 From the California coast to Maryland ports, Earthjustice is fighting to protect communities and special places from fracking.

-Deborah Goldberg is a managing attorney of the Northeast regional office.
+Deborah Goldberg is a managing attorney of the Northeast regional office where she focuses on legal advocacy and litigation related to fracking.
 She spoke with Associate Editor Jessica Knoblauch in September of 2013.

 Jessica Knoblauch: In October, massive flooding in Colorado damaged some of the state's oil and gas infrastructure, spilling thousands of gallons of oil.
 Given that climate change is expected to increase extreme weather events like massive flooding, can we expect more events like these in the future?
 If so, how can we be better prepared?